-Aim high: Calculating effectiveness
+Aim high: Calculating effectiveness of solar

 To get a 100 percent effectiveness rating, you need a roof pitch of 41 degrees facing due south with no shading.